InaAnu/Hello-World/README.md

 # Hello-World
 For learning new things.
 Just a simple person, trying to learn programming.
+I shall do my best!